 Medication should only be taken following discussion with your dentist or doctor.
-You will need someone to accompany you to and from the dental visit as you cannot safely drive a car while under the influence of anxiolytic medication.
+You will need someone to accompany you to and from the dental visit as you cannot safely drive a car while under the influence of a sedative medication.

 This type of sedation involves receiving medication through a drip placed into a vein of the arm or hand.
 Intravenous (IV) sedation is provided by a dental sedationist (a dentist with advanced training in sedation) or an anaesthetist.
 It can be undertaken at a dental practice that has additional equipment, or in a hospital.

-Under IV sedation, patients are relaxed and may drift off into a light sleep, but they can respond to verbal prompts.
+Under IV sedation (sometimes known as twilight sedation), you are relaxed and may drift off into a light sleep, but can respond to verbal prompts.
 Possible side effects include drowsiness and nausea after the procedure.
 You should not drive yourself home after IV sedation.

 Not all dentists offer treatment under sedation.
-Some pre-existing medical conditions or medications may affect the type of sedation you can have.
+Some pre-existing medical conditions or medications may affect the type of sedation you can have, or may prevent you from having IV sedation.
 Talk to your dentist for further information.

 Treatment under a general anaesthetic is carried out in a hospital setting by the dentist and an anaesthetist.
 General anaesthesia involves patients being ‘fully asleep’.
 Some possible side effects include nausea and a longer recovery time than other forms of sedation.